Munich Airport Resumes Operations After Sleet Halted Flights | 📰 LatestLY

 Heavy snowfall led to significant traffic disruptions in parts of southern Germany over the weekend when the airport was also forced to close along with the Bavarian capital's main train station.

-Munich Airport said there would be no takeoffs and landings from the start of operations at 6 a.m.
-(0500 UTC/GMT) until middayv on Tuesday.
+Earlier, Munich Airport said there would be no takeoffs and landings from the start of operations at 6 a.m.
+(0500 UTC/GMT) until midday on Tuesday.

 "The reason for this is the forecast freezing rain in the night from Monday to Tuesday, which is expected to make safe flight operations impossible in the morning."